suborbital/docs/website/docs/how-to/deploy/cloud-deployment/configure-capabilities.md

     enabled: false
 ```

-When you run `subo compute deploy core`, your installation will use the configuration file.
+When you run `subo se2 deploy core`, your installation will use the configuration file.
 If you do not create a config file, then the above default is used.
 The defaults are designed to be a sane configuration for the average use-case.

 More capability types are being developed and will be available in upcoming versions.